-To help meet the demand for power in New York City, Con Edison uses electricity generated in upstate New York and wheeled through New Jersey on lines controlled by PJM.
-This wheeled power creates loop flow across the PJM system.
-The Con Edison contracts governing the New Jersey path evolved during the 1970s and were the subject of a Con Edison complaint to the FERC in 2001.66
+To help meet the demand for power in New York City, Con Edison uses electricity generated in upstate New York and wheeled through New Jersey on lines controlled by PJM.66 This wheeled power creates loop flow across the PJM system.
+The Con Edison contracts governing the New Jersey path evolved during the 1970s and were the subject of a Con Edison complaint to the FERC in 2001.67

-After years of litigation concerning whether or on what terms Con Edison's protocol would be renewed, PJM filed a settlement on February 23, 2009, on behalf of the parties to resolve remaining issues with these contracts and their proposed rollover of the agreements under the OATT.
-By order issued September 16, 2010, the Commission approved this settlement, which extended Con Edison's special protocol indefinitely.
-The Commission approved transmission service agreements that provided for Con Edison to take firm point-to-point service going forward under the OATT.
-The Commission rejected objections raised first by NRG and FERC trial staff, and later by the MMU, that this arrangement is discriminatory and inconsistent with the Commission's open access transmission policy.
-The settlement defined Con Edison's cost responsibility for upgrades included in the PJM Regional Transmission Expansion Plan.
-Con Edison was responsible for required transmission enhancements, and must pay the associated charges during the term of its service, and any subsequent roll over of the service.
-Con Edison's rolled over service became effective on May 1, 2012.
+After years of litigation concerning whether or on what terms Con Edison's protocol would be renewed, PJM filed a settlement on February 23, 2009, on behalf of the parties to resolve remaining issues with these contracts and their proposed rollover of the agreements under the OATT.68 By order issued September 16, 2010, the Commission approved this settlement, which extended Con Edison's special protocol indefinitely.69 The Commission approved transmission service agreements that provided for Con Edison to take firm point-to-point service going forward under the OATT.
+The Commission rejected objections raised first by NRG and FERC trial staff, and later by the MMU, that this arrangement is discriminatory and inconsistent with the Commission's open access transmission policy.70 The settlement defined Con Edison's cost responsibility for upgrades included in the PJM Regional Transmission Expansion Plan.
+Con Edison was responsible for required transmission enhancements, and must pay the associated charges during the term of its service, and any subsequent roll over of the service.71 Con Edison's rolled over service became effective on May 1, 2012.
 At that time, Con Edison became responsible for the entire 1,000 MW of transmission service and all associated charges and credits.

-The Con Edison protocol modeled a fixed MW level flowing from NYISO to PJM over the JK (Ramapo - Waldwick) Interface, and from PJM to NYISO over the ABC (Hudson - Farragut and Linden - Goethals) Interface (See Figure 9-12).
+67 See the 2012 State of the Market Report for PJM, Volume 2, Section 8, "Interchange Transactions," for a more detailed discussion.
+68 See FERC Docket Nos.
+ER08-858-000, et al. The settling parties are the New York Independent System Operator, Inc. (NYISO), Con Ed, The Con Edison protocol modeled a fixed MW level flowing from NYISO to PJM over the JK (Ramapo - Waldwick) Interface, and from PJM to NYISO over the ABC (Hudson - Farragut and Linden - Goethals) Interface (See Figure 9-12).

 On April 28, 2016, Con Edison announced its intent to terminate its 1,000 MW long-term firm point-to-point transmission service, effective May 1, 2017.
 Upon termination of the transmission reservation, the Con Edison protocol would also be terminated.
-On October 4, 2016, the NYISO and PJM issued a draft white paper to begin discussions for developing alternative designs for using the ABC and JK interfaces upon expiration of the Con Edison protocol effective May, 1, 2017.
-The draft white paper proposal included modifications to the existing PJM-NY AC Proxy Bus definition to include the JK and ABC lines and the inclusion of the JK and ABC lines in the market-to-market PAR coordination process.
+On October 4, 2016, the NYISO and PJM issued a draft white paper to begin discussions for developing alternative designs for using the ABC and JK interfaces upon expiration of the Con Edison protocol effective May, 1, 2017.72 The draft white paper proposal included modifications to the existing PJM-NY AC Proxy Bus definition to include the JK and ABC lines and the inclusion of the JK and ABC lines in the market-to-market PAR coordination process.
 The proposal also includes provisions for determining the target flows over the JK and ABC interfaces.
 The proposed target flows will be based on a static interchange percentage and will continue to include a percentage of the Rockland Electric Company (RECO) load.
-Additionally, the PJM and NYISO proposal also includes an operational base flow (OBF) of 400 MW from NYISO to PJM over the JK interface and 400 MW from PJM to NYISO over the ABC interface.
-On May 1, 2017, the Con Edison protocol was terminated and the new protocol, as described in the December 19, 2016, "Con Ed/PSEG Wheel Replacement Proposal" was implemented.
+Additionally, the PJM and NYISO proposal also includes an operational base flow (OBF) of 400 MW from NYISO to PJM over the JK Interface and 400 MW from PJM to NYISO over the ABC Interface.
+On May 1, 2017, the Con Edison protocol was terminated and the new protocol, as described in the December 19, 2016, "Con Ed/PSEG Wheel Replacement Proposal" was implemented.73